Published on March 8th, 2011 | by Michael Ricciardi1

 Some of this research involves the discovery of cross-catalyzing enzymes which make copies of themselves and then are able to evolve on their own (Lincoln and Joyce).
 Meanwhile, in support of what’s known as the ‘RNA World’ hypothesis of biogenesis (i.e., RNA evolved before DNA), Lambert et al have revealed a silicate-mediated formose reaction, indicating a “bottom-up” synthesis of sugar silicates (enabling the formation of ribose, the sugary backbone of RNA and DNA).

 What’s more: bio-engineers Robertson and Scott have demonstrated ribozyme-catalyzed self-assembly of RNA (via L1-Ligases).
-And there is also the compelling theory expounded by Michael Russell involving the chemo-mechanistic replication of iron-nickel precipitate “bubbles” around deep sea thermal vents as a viable “home” for self-replicating, biogenic molecules.
+And, there is also the compelling theory expounded by Michael Russell involving the chemo-mechanistic replication of iron-nickel precipitate “bubbles” around deep sea thermal vents as a viable “home” (an analogue membrane, if you will) for self-replicating, biogenic molecules.

 There is no doubt more experimental work being done as we speak, and all of it is building towards a viable theory of biogeneis that, I am confident, will be proven in my life time.